seantauber/seantauber/README.md

 - [NEWBIE0413/gemini-gpt-hybrid](https://github.com/NEWBIE0413/gemini-gpt-hybrid) - hello.
 - [google/langextract](https://github.com/google/langextract) - A Python library for extracting structured information from unstructured text using LLMs with precise source grounding and interactive visualization.
 - [SamsungSAILMontreal/TinyRecursiveModels](https://github.com/SamsungSAILMontreal/TinyRecursiveModels)
+- [gavrielc/nanoclaw](https://github.com/gavrielc/nanoclaw) - My personal Claude assistant that runs in Apple containers.
+Lightweight, secure, and built to be understood and customized for your own needs.

 ## How to Implement This Landing Page On Your Own GitHub